 Also read “How to plan the perfect Road Trip”.

-But before you start loading the Camper up and cruising away, read these tips:
+Before you start loading the Camper and cruising away, read these tips:

 - Practice RV Driving especially backing it up